KshitijAggarwal/kshitijaggarwal.github.io/_posts/2017-6-23-Deep-RL-Flappy-Bird.md

 ---
 layout: post
 title: Deep Reinforcement Learning to play Flappy Bird using A3C algorithm
+-disqus: true
 ---
 {:refdef: style="text-align: center;"}
 ![](/images/animation1.gif)
 {: refdef}

 # Overview
-This project uses Asynchronous advantage actor-critic algorithm (A3C) to play Flappy Bird using Keras.
-The details of this algorithm are mentioned in [this paper](https://arxiv.org/pdf/1602.01783.pdf) by Deep Mind.
+This project uses Asynchronous advantage actor-critic algorithm (A3C) to play Flappy Bird using Keras deep learning library.
+The details of this algorithm are mentioned in [this paper](https://arxiv.org/pdf/1602.01783.pdf) by Google DeepMind.
 The code for this project can be found in [this github repository.](https://github.com/shalabhsingh/A3C_Keras_FlappyBird)

 # Installation Dependencies
 * Python 3.5